-London Summer Advanced Study Program is a mini version of Oxbridge Advanced Study Program for high-achieving younger students studying at the world renowned Kings College London in the heart of the capital.
-The course is closely modeled on the Oxbridge tutorial teaching system to give younger students a taste of the Oxbridge study, and also experience and live like a top London university undergraduate whilst exploring the great city of London.
+London Summer Advanced Study Program is a mini version of Oxbridge Advanced Study Program for high-achieving younger students studying at Kings College London in the heart of the capital.
+The course is closely modeled on the Oxbridge tutorial teaching system to give younger students a taste of the Oxbridge study, and also allows them to experience life as an Kings College London undergraduate whilst exploring the great city of London.

 London Summer Advanced Study Program consists of a well-balanced programme of English tuition, activities and culture tour.
 The structured programme includes: